-In accordance with the design of network 10. in order to enable the manipulation of the network objects, the application programs necessary to support the interactive text/ graphic sessions are written in a high-level language referred to as "TBOL".
-(TRINTEX Basic Object Language.
-"TRIN-TEX" being the former company name of one of the assignees of this invention).
-TBOL is specifically adapted for writing the application programs so that the programs 60 may be compiled into a compact data stream that can be interpreted by the application software operating in the user personal computer, the application software being designed to establish the network Reception System 400 previously noted and described in more detail hereafter.
-65 explained above, objects specify the format and provide the content; i.e., the text and graphics, displayed on the user's screen so as to make up the pages that constitute the application.
+In accordance with the design of network 10, in order to enable the manipulation of the network objects, the appli- 65 cation programs necessary to support the interactive text/ graphic sessions are written in a high-level language referred to as "TBOL", (TRINTEX Basic Object Language, "TRIN-TEX" being the former company name of one of the assignees of this invention).
+TBOL is specifically adapted for writing the application programs so that the programs may be compiled into a compact data stream that can be interpreted by the application software operating in the user personal computer, the application software being designed to establish the network Reception System 400 previously noted and described in more detail hereafter.

+The Reception System application software supports an interactive text/graphics sessions by managing objects.
+As explained above, objects specify the format and provide the content; i.e., the text and graphics, displayed on the user's screen so as to make up the pages that constitute the application.
 As also explained, pages are divided into separate areas called "partitions" by certain objects, while certain other objects describe windows which can be opened on the pages.
 Further, still other objects contain TBOL application programs which facilitate the data processing necessary to present the pages and their associated text and graphics.